MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, Internet Explorer requires consistent MIME data for all received files.

-- If you disable this policy setting, Internet Explorer will not require consistent MIME data for all received files.
+- If you disable this policy setting, Internet Explorer won't require consistent MIME data for all received files.

-- If you do not configure this policy setting, Internet Explorer requires consistent MIME data for all received files.
+- If you don't configure this policy setting, Internet Explorer requires consistent MIME data for all received files.
 <!-- ConsistentMimeHandlingInternetExplorerProcesses-Description-End -->

 <!-- ConsistentMimeHandlingInternetExplorerProcesses-Editable-Begin -->